Our Contact Centre is currently extremely busy. Please see our latest coronavirus FAQs and information for guests before contacting us.

 Crewkerne (2mls SW), Somerset

 Browse through our carefully selected dog-friendly cottages in Dorset, and get ready to discover the miles of dramatic Jurassic coastline, the tranquillity of the scenic countryside, and everything else this beautiful county has to offer.
-With so much space to run free and so many great places to go for walks, not forgetting the dog-friendly pubs on offer, Dorset is a great destination for a pet-friendly holiday.
+With so much space to run free and so many great places to go for walks, not forgetting the pet-friendly pubs on offer, Dorset is a great destination for dog-friendly holidays.
+Our dog-friendly cottages in Dorset place you in the heart of this captivating county, and many have easy access to miles of footpaths which you can explore with your canine best friend.
+For woodland adventures, set off from one of our pet-friendly cottages in Dorset and head to Wareham Forest or if your pup has a head for heights, treat them to the views from the summit of Golden Cap, the highest point on the south coast.

 Based on a 7 night stay